 Biology faculty members are committed to excellence in teaching and research, engaging students in coursework and creative inquiries by promoting the free and friendly interchange of ideas.

-Greg Adkison, Ph.D., Instructor; human biology, nutrition physiology, biostatistics
+Greg Adkison, Ph.D., Instructor; human biology and biostatistics

-Barbara Ballentine, Ph.D., Assistant Professor; evolution and behavioral ecology
+Barbara Ballentine, Ph.D., Associate Professor; evolution and behavioral ecology

-Indrani Bose, Ph.D., Associate Professor; molecular biology of Cryptoccucus neoformans virulence
+Indrani Bose, Ph.D., Associate Professor and Undergraduate Program Director; molecular biology of Cryptoccucus neoformans virulence

-Kefyn M. Catley, Ph.D., Professor, Science Education Coordinator, Director Western Regional Science Fair; systematics and biology of spiders
+Kefyn M. Catley, Ph.D., Professor; systematics and biology of spiders

 Heather Coan, Ph.D., Assistant Professor; regenerative medicine and the genetics that underlie diseases of bones and joints